microsoft/pxt-arcade/docs/skillmap/platformer/activity1.md

 ## Jump Pt.
 1

-Now that the player is on the ground, we can make them jump!
+Now that the player is on the ground, we can make it jump!

 Let's attach a jumping action to the 🅐 button.